How To Setup Hermes With Ollama (Best Models 2026)

 Nemotron 3 Nano Omni — The Sub-Agent King

-If you're playing with Hermes agent workspaces where you have a brain agent + sub-agents, this is the sub-agent model.
+Use Nemotron 3 when you're running multi-agent setups, when you want each sub-agent to be efficient and focused, and when you've got the RAM (32GB+ recommended).
+If you're playing with Hermes agent workspaces where you have a brain agent plus sub-agents, this is the sub-agent model.

 Qwen 3.6 — Best For Code

 🔥 Want my full Hermes model stack?
 Inside the AI Profit Boardroom, I share my model picks per use case, system prompts per agent, and a 2-hour Hermes course covering every config.
 Plus weekly live coaching where you can share your screen and we'll dial your Ollama setup.
-2,800+ members. → Get the stack here
+3,000+ members. → Get the stack here

-Models To Avoid (Or Use Carefully)
+Models To Avoid Or Use Carefully

 Free Cloud Models Inside Hermes

 These have token limits but they're genuinely usable for testing.
+I cover Kimi specifically in Kimi K2.6 Agent Swarms.

 Picking By Hardware

-Here's the honest breakdown.
+Here's the honest breakdown by RAM tier.

-Match the model to the work.
+Match the model to the work and you'll be far happier.

 Switching Models Quickly

-You can also have multiple model entries in config — point different agents at different models.
+Hermes lets you swap models without reinstalling.
+In the Hermes config, change the model name and restart.
+You can also have multiple model entries in config and point different agents at different models.

 This is one of Hermes' best features and matches what's possible in Hermes Agent Mission Control.

-Common Model-Picking Mistakes
+Three Common Model-Picking Mistakes

-People install the biggest model "just in case".
-Then their machine crashes.
+1. Picking too big.
+People install the biggest model "just in case" and their machine crashes.
+Match the model to your RAM, not your ambitions.

+2. Picking too small.
+Tiny models can't handle tool use well.
 Don't go below Gemma 4 size if you're doing real agent work.

+3. Not matching model to task.
 A code-tuned model writes worse poetry.
 Pick by use case, not vibes.

 The Real Cost Of Free Local

 🚀 Want a full Hermes + Ollama playbook?
 The AI Profit Boardroom has the 2-hour Hermes course, my model rotation rules, and weekly live coaching.
 Plus daily training drops on AI agents and SEO.
-2,800+ members. → Join here
+3,000+ members. → Join here

 FAQ — Best Hermes Ollama Models